The Importance Of A Well Tuned Piano

 During this time, I was introduced to, piano technician and rebuilder, Amy Marshall RPT, PTG.
 I began to apprentice in her rebuilding shop.
 It was here that I developed a true appreciation for the piano as an instrument and a machine.
 I studied classical aural tuning, regulation, voicing, and all aspects of piano rebuilding.

-During that time, I launched my own business tuning and servicing pianos across western Pennsylvania and northeast Ohio.
+In 2015, I launched my own business tuning and servicing pianos across western Pennsylvania and northeast Ohio.
 My clients include professors of music, piano teachers, residential musicians, universities, school districts, dealerships, music schools, and churches.

 I am a Registered Piano Technician in the Piano Technicians Guild.
 I have also trained at Yamaha’s US headquarters in Los Angeles, focusing on performance piano service and Disklavier service.
 I believe that becoming the best piano technician I can be is a lifelong endeavor.
 Every piano I sit in front of has its own unique challenges, and this drives me to continue learning and pursuing this craft.